-Additionally, all the major museums put together exhibitions and celebrations timed with the holidays to welcome both out-of-town guests as well as locals who often use holiday vacation time to visit museums.
+Additionally, all the major museums put together exhibitions and celebrations timed with the holidays to welcome both out-of-town guests and locals alike.
 Whether you're looking to specifically celebrate Christmas, Hanukah or Kwanzaa or find a more generally festive holiday event, this round-up will help you choose the best holiday museum event in New York City.

-Next to the Rockefeller Center tree, the most popular holiday event in New York is the Holiday Train Show at the New York Botanical Garden.
+Other the Rockefeller Center tree, the most popular holiday event in New York is the Holiday Train Show at the New York Botanical Garden.
 This annual event is a point of pilgrimage for New Yorkers and tourists who come to marvel and the intricate village made by hand with natural materials.

 Plan ahead as this event is popular with families.
 Purchase tickets online and consider making a full day visit including the 250 acres at the New York Botanical Garden, the Bronx Zoo and lunch or dinner on Arthur Avenue, the heart of New York's only real remaining Little Italy.